How to write a CV

 Let everything you write be guided by these questions: what does this say about me and add to my application?
 Is it what the employer is looking for?
 Could this be said more persuasively or concisely?
 Can I evidence what I am writing or quantify my achievement?

 Very little time will be devoted by a hiring manager to looking at your CV, probably around 40 seconds.
-Let that guide what you write and how you organise the information.
+Let that guide what you write and how you organize the information.
 Avoid using any words on your CV that do not achieve something.
 You want the reader’s attention to be completely drawn to the good stuff and not overwhelmed with information.
 A two page CV is perfectly acceptable and what we recommend.
 Europass style CVs are not welcomed by employers in Denmark.

 Today’s CV extends well beyond what you send to the employers, to not just your LinkedIn profile but anything that can be found through a search engine.
 Assume that an employer will research you online.
 A good CV will direct their attention to what you want them to see: LinkedIn, a portfolio, blog, example work etc. Consider posting a few things prior to the interview on your social media that indicates your interest in the relevant industry or company values.